 Step 3: Request Successor in Interest (SII) Designation

 Under CFPB Regulation X (12 CFR 1024.38), mortgage servicers are required to maintain reasonable policies and procedures for working with confirmed successors in interest.
 When you formally request SII designation, the servicer is required to treat you as a borrower for purposes of receiving account information and communications about the loan.
-You will need to provide documentation establishing your relationship to the deceased and your inheritance of the property (for example, a copy of the will, a death certificate, and documentation of your identity).
+You will need to provide documentation establishing your relationship to the deceased and your inheritance of the property — for example, a copy of the will, a death certificate, and proof of your identity.

 Step 4: Keep Making Payments